Information and Facts about the Physical Bible

 3. The marriage of believers to Jesus occurred at his crucifixion.

-Jesus is a bridegroom now away to create a new home for His bride (believers) to live in the afterlife.
+The bridegroom is Jesus, who has gone away to prepare a new home for His bride, the believers, to inhabit in the afterlife.

 Jesus told his disciples in a parable at the Last Supper that believers are all part of this wedding.